ImageInLib/ImageInLib/README.md

 ImageInLib is licensed under the **[BSD 3-Clause "New" or "Revised" License](https://github.com/ImageInLib/ImageInLib/blob/master/LICENSE)**

-**This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 721537**
+**This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 955576.**

 ![]( https://github.com/ImageInLib/ImageInLib/blob/master/ImageInLib/ImageInLib/data/horizon.jpg)